pote/hashifiable/README.md

 #=> "{\"id\":1,\"name\":\"pote\",\"state\":\"active\"}"
 ```

-As simple as that, I find most gems with similar functionality to be overkill and do too much, if you want to define complex subhashes to be included you can simply define a method in your object that returns said hash include it by name in the `hashify` statement.
+As simple as that, I find most gems with similar functionality to be overkill and do too much, if you want to define whatever complex structure to be included you can simply define a method in your object that returns said object as a hash/array/whatever and include it by name in the `hashify` statement.
 Like so:

 ```ruby
 class User < ActiveRecord::Base